-In appraising China's future economic strength, the main emphasis has been placed on an assessment of the possible growth in industrial production.
+In appraising Communist China's future economic strength, the main emphasis has been placed on an assessment of the possible growth in industrial production.
 It is considered that comparisons of gross national product between countries where levels of development are so different as are those of China and the developed countries of the West are not very meaningful.

-The basis of the projections has been set out in the International Staff paper: The Chinese Great Forward Leap(1), which describes the current development policies of the Chinese authorities.
+The basis of the projections has been set out in the describes the current development policies or the Chinese authorities.
 This paper suggests that the Chinese Communists have found an effective way of using the vast manpower resources of the country, while conserving scarce resources of capital and skilled labour to the greatest possible extent.
-In favourable circumstances - and in particular if the pressure imposed on the people does not lead to a revolt - these policies seem capable of giving rise to very high rates of industrial growth.
+In favourable circumstances - and in particular if the pressure imposed on the people does not lead to a revolt these policies seem capable of giving rise to very high rates of industrial growth.